GaryAustin1/custom-properties/README.md

 THIS CODE IS STILL BEING TESTED AND DEVELOPED.
 Roles code is in OK shape.
 Groups is still in the works.

+The goals:
-First show a table based approach to roles/claims management, then group management with individual group admins.
+Show a table based approach to roles/claims management, then group management with individual group admins.
 Have RLS functions use the roles/claims.
 Compare the RLS performance of using a roles table versus using a JWT custom-claims approach.
 See [Performance](https://github.com/GaryAustin1/custom-properties/blob/f8f110d6bec448661fcfc6345eb4c0ebed0ad254/Performance.md)

 The concept is to have a simple property name table and user properties table for each type of property desired.
-All management of user properites is done thru standard table management of the user property table.
+All management of user properites is done thru standard table management of the user properties table.
 RLS by default allows postgres, service_role and an authenticated user with an admin property in the table to manage the user properties.
 If the schema is added to the API schemas in the dashboard then a user can read their own properties but only the admin roles can modify.